-Your speech becomes gracious and seasoned with the word of God as you choose to speak wisely what God has placed in your heart (Remember what the heart is full of, the mouth speaks .
+Your speech will become more gracious and seasoned with the word of God as you choose to speak wisely what God has placed in your heart (Remember what the heart is full of, the mouth speaks .
 Luke 6:45) Wisdom works its way from the inside out; it all begins with getting the word into your heart.

 Once the word is in your heart, the Spirit will cause you to remember when you need to.

 “But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”
 (John 14:26 KJV)

 - You need to ask of God: we cannot understand God with human intelligence, we need to seek wisdom through prayer.
 Jesus constantly sought out God the Father in prayer as He thought about decisions and issues He faced (he chose to restrict the use of His divine nature and instead relied on His father).
 Even as he went to the cross, he prayed that ‘Your will be done’ (Matt 26:42).